Euro coins: 2 euro commemorative coins

-Gold and silver commemorative issues
+Gold and silver commemorative issues ("collector coins")

 A legacy of old national practice is the minting of silver and gold commemorative coins.

 Unlike normal issues, these coins are not legal tender throughout the eurozone, but only in the country where they are issued (e.g. a €10 Finnish commemorative coin cannot be used in Portugal).

 However, these gold coins are intended for collectors as their bullion value vastly exceeds their face value.
 Some silver coins, such as the German €10 commemoratives, are often available at banks and some retailers at face value.
 These coins, however, generally do not circulate but are kept by collectors.

-It is uncertain whether the EU Council of Ministers will grant such coins legal tender status outside national boundaries, as Monaco, San Marino, and the Vatican City also issue this kind of coin.
+Andorra, Monaco, San Marino, and the Vatican City also issue this kind of coins.

+The "collector coins" also include rare cases of bimetal collector coins, such as titanium and niobium.

 Belgian 2.50 euro coin

 In 2015, Belgium issued a 2.50 euro commemorative coin which is legal tender inside the country.
 70,000 coins were minted, commemorating the 200th anniversary of Napoleon's defeat in the Battle of Waterloo.

 Belgium originally planned to mint 2 euro commemorative coins for the occasion.
 This plan was blocked by France, however (after 180,000 of the coins had already been minted; they had to be discarded).
 Minting the 2.50 euro denomination obviated France's complaints as the coins are not legal tender in the European Union, only in Belgium.

 EU law states that any country can issue any new coins it wants as long as they are in an irregular denomination, so it invented a €2.50 coin.